South Fork American - Super 1 Day Trip

-The Upper Chili Bar section is a good solid Class 3 run with over 10 major rapids.
-Its course will take you through the small mining town of Coloma, where James Marshall first discovered gold at Sutters Mill and changed the course of California history.
-Calm sections are interspersed with wonderfully fun rapids and the excitement comes to a head towards the end of this 8 mile run with a major rapid known as "Troublemaker".
+The Upper Chili Bar section is an excellent whitewater run with over 10 major rapids.
+Its course will take you through the small mining town of Coloma, where James Marshall first discovered gold at Sutter's Mill and changed the course of California history.
+Calm sections are interspersed with wonderfully fun rapids, and the excitement comes to a head towards the end of this 8 mile section with a major rapid known as "Troublemaker".

-After lunch we run a 4 mile section of easy water known as the "Lotus Run".
+After lunch, we run a 4 mile section of easy water known as the "Lotus Run".
 "Barking Dog Rapid" is a good place to watch expert kayaks testing their wave riding skills.
-The famous "gorge section" of the South Fork is the grande finale to this fabulous rafting trip.
-In the gorge you will try surfing, rock splats and ramps, if your guide feels you still have the strength for it!
-Hospital Rock is a great place to "ride the bull" and a nice way to end your trip.
+The famous Gorge section of the South Fork is the grande finale to this fabulous rafting trip.
+In the gorge, you will try surfing, rock splats and ramps- if your guide feels you still have the strength for it!
+Hospital Bar is a great place to "ride the bull" and a nice way to end your trip.

 This river is excellent for either the veteran or adventurous novices.
 The flows on the South Fork American River are the most dependable in the state, with guaranteed recreational releases for the next 50 years.

 Meet at River Park Resort in Lotus, CA - 9:00AM

 - 9:00AM - Check in for your trip.
 After check-in, we will depart for a 30 minute shuttle ride to the Upper Chili Bar put-in.
 Please make sure you have eaten breakfast and dressed in your river attire before you check-in.